SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 A long-term access can overlap with other long-term accesses and instantaneous accesses.

 ..
-XXX weave this text back in
+XXX maybe re-introduce this text...

-   The specific kinds of Swift code that use long-term access
-.. are discussed in the sections below.
+   The specific kinds of Swift code that use long-term access are discussed in the sections below.

 .. _MemorySafety_Inout: